gokacinlar/toolguide-companion-browser-extension/README.md

 Your toolbox companion to accomplish many handy stuff, without leaving the browser.

-> This extension empowers developers to use countless tools such as base, unit, currency converters; color code, finanical calculators; JSON, XML formatters; lorem, password generators and many more **without requiring them to leave their browser.**
+> This extension empowers both users & developers to use countless tools such as base, unit, currency converters; color code, finanical calculators; JSON, XML formatters; lorem, password generators and many more **without requiring them to leave their browser.**

 ## Current Tools